jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 I write while the other ghost stares out

 of my left eye urging the words to come forth
-in a gush of unforeseen emotion.
+in a rush of unforeseen emotion.
 Heaven help me if the two should ever meet.

 ***